Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 currently possible to implement a memory pool in Rust although it is being worked on.
 There is the [std::arena](http://doc.rust-lang.org/arena/index.html) module although I'm not sure if those implementations meet my needs.
-It may be possible now though to write something similar to the memory pool I used in [tray](https://github.com/Twinklebear/tray/blob/master/include/memory_pool.h) in Rust based on the implementations of the generic
-Arena allocator, I'll have to investigate further.
+It may be possible now though to write something similar to the memory pool I used in [tray](https://github.com/Twinklebear/tray/blob/master/include/memory_pool.h) based off the implementation of the generic Arena allocator, I'll have to investigate further.
 Do let me know if you have any thoughts in this area!

 To get around this for now without introducing a lot of allocations during rendering I chose to have the materials allocate a Vec of